inspec/inspec/docs-chef-io/content/inspec/inputs.md

 ### Pattern

 Optional, `Regexp`.
-It should have a value of a regular expression.
-This feature helps in validating input value by matching it with the provided regular expression.
+This feature validates the input by matching it with the provided regular expression.

 Allowed in: DSL, Metadata